graciellehigino/ms_range_interactions/manuscript.md

 # Intro

 Finding a species in a certain location is like finding an encrypted message that travelled through time.
-This message carries the species’ evolutionary history, long migration journeys, effects of other species we do not even know to exist, and ultimately the elements that shape its, yet unknown, future.
-Ecologists have been trying to decode this message with progressively more powerful tools, from their own field notes to highly complex computational algorithms, such as habitat suitability models.
-These models attempt to describe the species’ distribution based on their niche, considering their occurrences as sample points of suitable abiotic variables and their absences as sample points of unsuitable variables [@Peterson2012EcoNic].
-However, these observations (environmental variables and geographic location) only unveils part of the mystery, and the missing link are ecological interactions.
+This message carries the species’ evolutionary history, migration patterns, direct and indirect effects of other species (some of which we may not even know exist).
+Ecologists have been trying to decode this message with progressively more powerful tools, from their own field notes to highly complex computational algorithms.
+These methods attempt to describe the species’ distribution based on their niche, considering their occurrences as sample points of suitable abiotic variables and their absences as sample points of unsuitable variables [@Peterson2012EcoNic].

-Biases and historical lack of information about species distribution and ecology can lead us to the wrong conclusions [@Hortal2008HisBia].
-Biodiversity occurrence data are knowingly biased, and the sources of bias are often taxonomic, temporal or geographical [@Boakes2010DisVie; @Ronquillo2020AssSpa;
+As methods have developed it has become possible to complete analyses at large spatial scales in order to understand the factors influencing the macroecology of organisms.
+A significant challenge in this field, however, is the quality and quantity of species distribution data and biases and historical lack of information about species distribution and ecology can lead us to the wrong conclusions [@Hortal2008HisBia].
+Biodiversity occurrence data are knowingly biased, and the sources of bias are often taxonomic, temporal or geographical [@Boakes2010DisVie; @Ronquillo2020AssSpa; @Meyer2016MulBia].
-@Meyer2016MulBia].
 Amongst these geographical data available are the range maps provided by the International Union for the Conservation of Nature (IUCN).
 These maps consist of simplified polygons, often created as alpha or convex hulls around known species locations, refined by expert knowledge of species [@IUCNSSCRedListTechnicalWorkingGroupMapSta].
 Being simple polygons, they ignore abundance gradients and can include inadequate areas within the estimated range.
 As a result, they can lead to biased estimations of the ecological conditions experienced by a species.
-These maps can be used in macroecological inferences in the lack of more precise information [@Fourcade2016ComSpe;
-@Alhajeri2019HigCor], but it has been recommended that they are used with caution since they tend to underestimate the distribution of species that are not well-known [@Herkt2017MacCon].
+These maps can be used in macroecological inferences in the lack of more precise information [@Fourcade2016ComSpe; @Alhajeri2019HigCor], but it has been recommended that they are used with caution since they tend to underestimate the distribution of species that are not well-known [@Herkt2017MacCon].
 Another source of species distribution information is the Global Biodiversity Information Facility (GBIF), which is an online repository of georeferenced observational records that comes from various sources, including community science programs, museum collections, and long-term monitoring schemes.
 A great source of bias in these datasets is the irregular sampling effort, with more occurrences originated from attractive and accessible areas and observation of charismatic species [@Alhajeri2019HigCor].
-A complete assessment of ecological interactions is even more difficult.
-The number of interactions sampled will always be lower than the number of possible interactions, mainly due to forbidden links [@Jordano2016SamNet].
-This lack of information, known as the Eltonian Shortfall, is aggravated by slanted and different sampling methods [@Poisot2020EnvBia; @Hortal2015SevSho].
-Nevertheless, we have witnessed an increase in the availability of biodiversity data in the last decades, including those collected through community science projects [@Callaghan2019ImpBig, @Pocock2015BioRec] and organized dedicated databases mostly accessed by specialists, such as mangal [@Poisot2016ManMak] and the Global Biodiversity Information Facility (GBIF;
-@GBIF:TheGlobalBiodiversityInformationFacility2021WhaGbi).

 The connection between occurrence and interaction data is a frequent debate in Ecology.
 For instance, some argue that occurrence data can also capture